bark-simulator/example_benchmark_2/README.md

-# example_benchmark_2
+# Benchmarking Risk-Constrained, Probabilistic and Cooperative Multi-Agent Monte Carlo Tree Search Planners for Autonomous Driving.
-Repository implements benchmarks of several Multi-Agent Monte Carlo Tree Search interactive planners for autonomous vehicles.
+The code implements configurable benchmarks of several Multi-Agent Monte Carlo Tree Search planners in applications of autonomous driving.
-The implementation and description of the implemented interactive planners is given in the repository [planner-mcts](https://github.com/bark-simulator/planner-mcts).
+The implementation and description of the implemented planners is given in the repository [planner-mcts](https://github.com/bark-simulator/planner-mcts).

 ## Contribution & Structure
 A fully functional experiment setup to start researching the Multi-Agent MCTS planners implemented in [planner-mcts](https://github.com/bark-simulator/planner-mcts).
 The repository provides